Academic relations between Iran and the United States

-Academic relations between Iran and the United States are a branch of cultural relations between the two countries that became widespread, especially during the Pahlavi dynasty era.
+Academic relations between Iran and the United States involve a branch of cultural relations between the two countries that became widespread, especially during the Pahlavi dynasty era.

-Higher education in Iran in the modern era generally begins with the establishment of the academy of Dar ul-Funun.
+Higher education in Iran during the modern era generally begins with the establishment of the academy of Dar ul-Funun.
 However, there have already been a number of activities to establish higher education institutions in Iran, in which the Americans have played a major role.

 The first ones

 "Yokhanan Sayaad Abaajlou", a graduate of Dr. Joseph Cochran at Urmia University of Medical Sciences, went to New York City in 1887 for postgraduate studies, making him the first Iranian student to go to the United States for higher medical education.

 Other Iranians who went to the United States for the first time to study include the following: